unc-jpquinn/engl105_astronaut_data/README.md

 You’re welcome to [open an issue](../../issues) if you have a question, but responses aren’t guaranteed.

 ## :bust_in_silhouette: Maintainers & Contributors
-This repository is maintained by **unc-jpquinn** as part of an ENGL105 course project.
+This repository is maintained by **unc-jpquinn** as part of Professor Gotzler's ENGL105 course project.
 All contributions were made by the repository owner.

 ## :envelope: License
 This project is for educational purposes and does not include a specific license.
 Please refer to the original Tidy Tuesday license terms for dataset use.